|Genotyping of Pathogens and Public Health|

 COLLABORATIVE RESEARCH PROJECTS

-Twelve collaborative projects were established either through the first PF8-specific call for proposals in July 2006 or through external granting, e.g.: Escherichia coli antibiotic resistance from natural reservoirs; Salmonella enterica strain tracking; artesunate resistance surveillance in Plasmodium; Genotyping of C. neoformans.
-Microarray projects are developed for strain evolution and identification, e.g. for whooping cough strains or respiratory viruses.
+Twenty collaborative projects were established either through the two PF8-specific calls for proposals (2006-07 and 2007-2008) or through external granting, e.g.: Escherichia coli antibiotic resistance from natural reservoirs; genotyping of Neisseria gonorrhoae; genetic exchanges analysis in Human Enterovirus.
+Around 50,000 sequences were performed in the context of the different collaborative projects in 2007.
+Collaborative microarray projects are also developed for strain evolution and identification, or through bioinformatic development in comparative genomic studies.

 |More informations on our web site|